I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 Refuge

 It is thundering again.
 When it storms, the dog scratches at my door and I let her in.
-If it is late at night, then I will not sleep because she circles restlessly in fear.
-But it is morning, and she is frightened like a small child, cowering, coming close, wanting contact.
+If it is late at night, then I will not sleep because she circles restlessly in fear and the scratching of her nails on the hardwood will wake me.
+But I let her in so she will not be alone.
+I let her in so I will not be alone.

-She seeks refuge from whatever it is about the noise that terrifies her; I have always been her refuge.
 At times, she is so afraid that I sit on the floor and lean against a wall for support.
-She climbs onto my lap, despite her size and weight at nearly 80 pounds, and I stroke her face and hold her, as I would hold my child and stroke his brow and hair if he were upset.
-As I would comfort any child, whispering that everything will be alright.
+She climbs into my lap, despite her size and weight at nearly 80 pounds.
+And I stroke her face and I hold her as I would hold my child and stroke his brow and hair if he were upset.
+As I would comfort any child seeking solace, whispering that everything will be alright, relieved to serve some purpose.

 Circumstances

 When women walk away from battle, I believe they do so to be able to say everything will be alright.
 Somewhere in the picture, there is a child who needs to be protected.
-She may be the child.

 When women walk away from passion, we abandon our selves.

-If it is passion in love, we cling to ephemera and detritus, and we’re grateful.
-The detritus makes us smaller; the ephemera lightens us: worn love letters, fading snapshots.
-Physical sensations of lovemaking that return freely in our night dreaming.
+If it is passion in love, we cling to ephemera and detritus, and we say we are grateful.
+The detritus makes us smaller.
+The ephemera lightens us: worn love letters, fading snapshots.
+Physical sensations of lovemaking return freely in our night dreaming.
+There are dried petals of a rose once glowing and alive, now pressed between pages in a yellowing journal.

-There is a child’s face, always, somewhere, a child’s face.
+There is a child’s face.

 When women walk away from women with malice, it is a strange, bristling, soundless sort of betrayal.
 It is a killing thing.
+And women are not made to be killers.
+We are defenders.
+But do not provoke us into war; we protect our own, fiercely.

 Women for women, as best they can

-If you add a dramatic change in financial or social status, or some other life-altering event that cannot be foreseen, then people walk away, out of discomfort or fear.
-If it could happen to her, it could happen to me.
+If you add a dramatic change in circumstance – issues of finance or social status, revelations of some other life-altering event that cannot be foreseen – then people walk away out of discomfort or fear.

-Sometimes men offer friendship with their currency, and now we have silver to add to our growing good fortune.
-Even if the burden of carrying this wealth becomes hard to bear, we bear it.
-We always bear the weight of men.
+Sometimes men offer friendship with their currency, and now we have silver to add to our growing good fortune even if the burden of carrying this wealth becomes hard to sustain.
+And yet we bear it.

 Judgment